-Welcome to the Mayo Clinic Anesthesiology Residency.
-As a graduate of the program myself, I consider Mayo Clinic an outstanding place for medical graduates to practice and learn the art of anesthesiology and perioperative medicine.
+Welcome to the Mayo Clinic Anesthesiology Residency in Rochester, Minnesota.
+We are thrilled that you are interested in our program.
+Mayo Clinic is an outstanding place for medical graduates to practice and learn the art of anesthesiology and perioperative medicine.

-One of the founders of the specialty certification program in anesthesiology was the first chair of our Department of Anesthesiology.
-Since that time, our department has grown into one of the most well-recognized and well-respected in the world, having produced (and continuing to produce) leaders in all aspects of anesthesia practice, education and research.
+One of the founders of the specialty certification program in anesthesiology was the first chair of our department.
+Since that time, the department has grown into one of the most well-recognized and well-respected anesthesiology departments in the world, having trained leaders in all areas of anesthesia practice, education and research.

 The goal of the Mayo Clinic Anesthesiology Residency is to train physicians who are compassionate, clinically proficient, patient-centered and evidence-based in their approach.
 We aspire to prepare our graduates to become leaders in the field of anesthesiology and in their communities.

 I am honored to serve as the residency program director within a department built on a strong foundation of educational excellence — one that began in 1918 when Drs.
 William J. Mayo and Charles H. Mayo introduced the concept of physician training by residency.

 Anesthesiology continues to be a very competitive and popular specialty choice among medical students for graduate medical education.
 The residents are the strength of any training program, and we are lucky to recruit some of the most talented — both professionally and personally — trainees into our program.
 Every year, I am amazed to hear about the many success stories of our current and former residents.

 The faculty members in the Department of Anesthesiology and Perioperative Medicine are dedicated to maintaining a supportive learning environment and consider resident education as one of the most rewarding parts of their careers.
 In addition to holding many leadership positions within Mayo Clinic, our faculty members hold or have held many national leadership positions.